22–23 Mar 2025 121 days to go! #CyclingShow Tickets

 Sport can be brutal, right?
 Without going into too much detail and getting myself all wound up, I’ll keep this part short and simple.

 I left home when I was 17 to live in Manchester and join the Great Britain cycling track programme.
-I loved road racing but was sold the Olympic dream and committed to riding in circles.
+I loved road racing but was sold the OLY dream and committed to riding in circles.
 I started to win national and international titles and made selection for every elite Track World Championship since joining the squad (we medalled in three).

 However, the 2020 worlds was my last ever bike race!
 We finished second, qualified very close to world record pace and I rode all three rounds.
-I left those championships with high hopes my next race would be at the Olympic Games.
+I left those championships with high hopes my next race would be at the OLY Games.
 Covid happened, I had a knee injury, then I had appendicitis, then I had my appendix removed, and it all went downhill from there.

 Throughout all of this, my mental health plummeted.
 I hit rock bottom when I found out via email, while enjoying a birthday meal, I would not be going to Tokyo.